The Assessment. Is my dog suitable?

-We may take them to the boarding play area which is usually kept for the shy or small dogs and give them opportunity to sniff and say hello to some more dogs through our plastic fencing, and introduce them to individual dogs slowly, or we may keep them in the puppy play area where and bring dogs in one at a time to say hello.
+We may take them to the boarding play area which is usually kept for the shy or smaller dogs.
+Here gives them opportunity to sniff and say hello to some more dogs through our uPVC fencing, we can introduce them to individual dogs slowly, or we may keep them in the puppy play area where there is a bit more excitement and we can bring other dogs in one at a time to say hello.

 We will then decide if your dog is ready to mingle with everyone or needs more time to acclimatise to their new environment.
 If they need more time we will give them their own tour of our centre so the can have a good sniff around.

 They will be constantly supported by our Pet Whisperers until they are fully confident and happy to socialise.
-The majority of new dogs love to jump straight in and play with their new friends but some may have a little more anxiety, or have less experience interacting with other dogs.
-Or they may be brand new puppies who haven't experienced much.
+The majority of new dogs love to jump straight in and play with their new friends but some may have a little more anxiety or have less experience interacting with other dogs.
+They may be brand new puppies who haven't experienced much or 4 year olds who prefer a chilled day.
 We have experience at dealing with all circumstances and we tailor their first day to suit their needs.